-Without imposing any obligation on an individual who has been allowed paid time off for public duties, such individual is encouraged to refrain from then claiming or accepting any fee or allowance for undertaking that public duty.
-For the avoidance of doubt, in this context, 'fee or allowance' is not intended to cover any subsistence payment or re-imbursement of expenses incurred in the performance of the public duties.
+Any individual who has been allowed paid time off for public duties must refrain from then claiming or accepting any fee or allowance for undertaking that public duty.
+For the avoidance of doubt, in this context, 'fee or allowance' is not intended to cover any subsistence payment or reimbursement of expenses incurred in the performance of the public duties.